Parametricity: History

 The parametricity theorem was originally stated by John C. Reynolds, who called it the abstraction theorem.
 In his paper "Theorems for free!", Philip Wadler described an application of parametricity to derive theorems about parametrically polymorphic functions based on their types.

 Programming language implementation

-Parametricity is the basis for many program transformations implemented in compilers for the Haskell programming language.
+Parametricity is the basis for many program transformations implemented in compilers for the programming language Haskell.
 These transformations were traditionally thought to be correct in Haskell because of Haskell's non-strict semantics.
-Despite being a lazy programming language, Haskell does support certain primitive operations—such as the operator seq—that enable so-called "selective strictness", allowing the programmer to force the evaluation of certain expressions.
+Despite being a lazy evaluation programming language, Haskell does support certain primitive operations, such as the operator seq—that enable so-called selective strictness, allowing evaluation to be forced for certain expressions.
 In their paper "Free theorems in the presence of seq", Patricia Johann and Janis Voigtlaender showed that because of the presence of these operations, the general parametricity theorem does not hold for Haskell programs; thus, these transformations are unsound in general.